Saturday, April 24, 2021

 The CryptO'pinion?

 You can guess how thrilled I am to own yet another Atari ST publication.
-I've found it to be an enjoyable read which I'll return to time & time again.
-However, the AtariCrypt website failed to get mentioned, but I can forgive Karl because he managed to get Atari Legend's website wrong - twice!!
-(Oops, I'm so sorry guys!). 🤪
+I've found it to be an enjoyable read, which I'll return to time & time again.
+However, the AtariCrypt website was not mentioned, but I can forgive Karl because he managed to get Atari Legend's website wrong twice.
+(Oops, I'm so sorry, guys!). 🤪

-But seriously, this is the bee's knees and for a meagre €35, it's incredibly good value for money.
-I believe the available stock is running low so now is the time to act if you want a copy.
+But seriously, this is the bee's knees, and for a meagre €35, it's incredible value for money.
+I believe the available stock is running low, so now is the time to act if you want a copy.
 My sincere gratitude to Karl for holding onto a copy for me over the last few months - I love the goodies, especially the fridge magnets!!

 Friday, April 09, 2021